Does Gender Matter? Towards Fairness in Dialogue Systems: Experiment on Fairness Test

 Typical chit-chat dialogue models can be categorized into two classes~\cite{DBLP:journals/corr/abs-1711-01731}: generative models and retrieval models.
 Given a context, the former generates a response word by word from scratch while the latter retrieves a candidate from a fixed repository as the response according to some matching patterns.
 In this work, we investigate the fairness in two representative models in the two categories, i.e., the Seq2Seq generative model~\cite{sutskever2014sequence} and the Transformer retrieval model \cite{DBLP:conf/nips/VaswaniSPUJGKP17}.

-\subsubsection{The Seq2Seq Generative Model.}
+\subsubsection{The Seq2Seq Generative Model}

-The Seq2Seq models are popular in the task of sequence generation~\cite{sutskever2014sequence}, from text summarization, machine translation to dialogue generation.
+The Seq2Seq models are popular in the task of sequence generation~\cite{sutskever2014sequence}, such as text summarization, machine translation, and dialogue generation.
 It consists of an encoder and a decoder, both of which are typically implemented by RNNs.
 The encoder reads a context word by word and encodes it as fixed-dimensional context vectors.
 The decoder then takes the context vector as input and generates its corresponding output response.
 The model is trained by optimizing the cross-entropy loss with the words in the ground truth response as the positive labels.
-The implementation details in the experiment are as follows.
+The implementation details are as follows.
 Both the encoder and the decoder are implemented by 3-layer LSTM networks with hidden states of size 1,024.
 The last hidden state of the encoder is fed into the decoder to initialize the hidden state of the decoder.
-Pre-trained Glove word vectors~\cite{pennington2014glove} are used as the word embeddings with dimension 300.
-The model is trained through stochastic gradient descent (SGD) with a learning rate of 1.0 on 2.5 million Twitter single-turn dialogues.
+Pre-trained Glove word vectors~\cite{pennington2014glove} are used as the word embeddings with a size of 300.
+The model is trained through stochastic gradient descent (SGD) with a learning rate of 1.0 on 2.5 million single-turn dialogues collected from Twitter.
 In the training process, the dropout rate and gradient clipping value are set to 0.1.

-\subsubsection{The Transformer Retrieval Model.}
+\subsubsection{The Transformer Retrieval Model}